 - Inside Sales Agent (ISA) tasks making lead calls and setting appointments to ensure that you are maximizing your face time with current and potential clients.

 While you are leading the initial contact with prospects, your virtual assistant can keep the conversation going.
 Or, you can have your virtual assistant research potential leads.
+Another method is to find B2B leads by scraping Google or simply choose specific lead generation software.

 Remote assistant for scheduling